BenRaz123/fdu_notes/notes.typ

         - It is always sperm and always there

 == Describe the collection and analysis of physical evidence in a rape investigation

+= Chapter 9: Firearms, Tool Marks, and Other Impressions

+== Key Terms <ch9>

+- / Bore
+    : The interior of a firearm barrel
+- / Breechface
+    : Rear part of a firearm barrel
+- / Caliber
+    : Diameter of the bore, expressed in 100ths of an inch or millimeters
+- / Choke
+    : A constriction placed near the muzzle that allows for control over shot dispersion
+- / Distance determination
+    : The process of determining the distance between the firefarm and target, based off of poweder patterns and spread of the shot pattern
+- / Ejector
+    : How the fired casing is thrown off
+- / Extractor
+    : How the fired casing is removed from the chamber
+- / Firearms identification
+    : Determining if a particular bullet was fired by a particular gun
+- / Gauge
+    : Number of lead balls the same diameter of a gun's barrel that would make a pound
+- / Greiss test
+    : A chemical test to develop patterns of gunpowder residues around bullet holes
+- / Grooves
+    : The low portions between lands in a rifled bore
+- / Lands
+    : The raised portion next to the grooves in a rifled bore
+- / Rifling
+    : The spiral grooves formed in the bore of a firearm barrel that create rotational momentum for the bullet

+== Describe the types of firearms and techniques for rifling a barrel

+- / Single Action: One round at a time, rounds must be manually loaded
+- / Double Action: Automatically reload
++ Handguns
++ Long guns
+  - Shotguns: File slugs and don't have grooves
+- The process of rifling involves creating grooves which contain spiralling
+  @ch9[lands] and @ch9[Grooves].
+- Techniques for rifling used to be manual but are no automatic

+== Recognize the class and individual characteristics of bullets and cartridge cases

+- Striation markings are *individual* characteristics
+- Comparisons must be made to a reference bullet
+- Compairison is made difficult due to wear and tear on the bullet and the fact that it may be smushed as well as time-basse differences with the grooves
+- Cartridge markings can also be useful

+== Discuss the various search systems developed by the FBI and ATF

+== Explain the procedure for determining how far a weapon was fired from a target

+== Identify the lab tests for determining whether an individual has fired a weapon

+== Discuss the procedures for collecting and preserving firearms evidence and restoring serial numbers

+== Explain the forensic significance of class and individual characteristics to the comparison of tool mark, footwear, and tire impressions

+== Discuss the preservation, lifting, casting, and comparison of impressions left at a crime scene

 = Work Log